For crisp stalks full of flavor, read these tips for how to grow celery. You’ll want to ensure it isn’t watery, bitter or too stringy.

 Depending on the variety, they can grow from 6 – 12 inches wide.

-- Cut off the stalks, leaving approximately two inches from the base
+- Take the bunch of celery and cut off the celery stalk base, leaving two inches from the base

 - Insert toothpicks into the sides and hang on the rim of the container so the celery is in the bowl of water but doesn’t touch the bottom of the container.